k8gb-io/k8gb/docs/intro.md

 If the Pods in cluster **Y** were to once again become healthy (liveness and readiness probes start passing) then the Ingress node IPs for cluster **Y** would once again be added to the eligible pool of Ingress node IPs.

-### 4. Partial deployment - Gslb resource missing from a cluster

-k8gb participation is opt-in per cluster per hostname.
-When a `Gslb` resource is absent from a cluster, that cluster publishes no `localtargets-*` DNS records for the hostname and is silently excluded from the GSLB pool.
-The remaining clusters continue to function normally.

-For a detailed walkthrough of the DNS mechanics, common causes, and how to detect this situation, see [Partial deployment troubleshooting](partial-deployment.md).

-!!! note "Intentional single-cluster deployment"
-    Deploying a `Gslb` resource in only one cluster is a valid and supported configuration (see [use case 1](#1-basic-single-cluster)).
-The concern this section addresses is the **unintended** case where an operator expects multi-cluster load balancing but omits the `Gslb` resource from one or more clusters.

 ## Load balancing strategies

 The following load balancing strategies, as it relates to resolving Ingress node IPs, should be provided as part of the initial implementation: